The Harry Leavitt

 In recognition of Harry Leavitt’s lifelong passion for sustainability and teaching of Mercer Island High School students, Harry’s family has established The Harry Leavitt Public Parkland Legacy Fund.
 Donations to this fund will provide resources to protect and preserve the Mercer Island public parkland that Harry loved so that it can be enjoyed by future generations of Mercer Island families.

 Harry grew up on Mercer Island and was the Valedictorian of his Mercer Island High School class of 1965.
 He also won the Ethel Johnson Award, given by the faculty for leadership, character, and service.
 In his valedictory speech, Harry said, “A man is what he is in spirit, his inner being, not where he lives, but what and how he lives.”
-Throughout his life, Harry’s inner spirit has guided how he lives.
+Throughout his life, Harry’s inner spirit guided how he lived.

 Following graduation from college, Harry began teaching at Mercer Island High School.
 In addition to his teaching, he served as Faculty Advisor to the “Committee to Save the Earth,” a student group committed to sustainability.
 The students started a community recycling program, then raised enough money to build the Mercer Island Recycling Center in the northwest corner of Mercerdale Park.
 Students were active participants in every stage of the project—planning, construction, and operation.